ServiceWeaver/weaver/website/blog/deployers.md

 `deploy`.
 We'll then be able to deploy Service Weaver binaries by running `./deploy <Service Weaver binary>`.
 To make things simple, our deployer won't co-locate or replicate any components.
-Every component will run by itself in a single weavelet.
+Every component will run by itself in a separate process.
 We begin by declaring types for the deployer and for weavelets.

 ```go
 package main